Cherrie Laurel • 2024

 Sam I Am is a former member of the notable Montreal Jubilation Gospel Choir, has performed with the Gospel Trio Revelation III and Black Theatre Workshop’s Youthworks program, and is a frequent collaborator in Montreal, working with many artists from around the city from the likes of Monk-e, Narcy, Waahli, Shash’U, and Jai Nitai Lotus.
 Currently, Sam is an active member of Kalmunity, Canada’s largest and longest running black arts & improv collective.

-Skye Wallance • 2018
+Skye Wallace • 2018

 Toronto, ON

 Skye Wallace is what happens when a classically trained singer discovers punk rock in their youth.
 Hailed coast to coast as a “national treasure” (Sad Mag), Skye Wallace is based out of Toronto, Ontario.
-Her voice and sound is a force to be reckoned with.
-Her most recent album Something Wicked, produced by Jim Bryson, was listed as one of Vancouver Weekly’s Best Albums of 2016 and CBC’s Top 8 Albums You Need To Hear This Month.
+Their voice and sound is a force to be reckoned with.
+Wallace’s most recent album Something Wicked, produced by Jim Bryson, was listed as one of Vancouver Weekly’s Best Albums of 2016 and CBC’s Top 8 Albums You Need To Hear This Month.
 Dubbed by CBC’s Stephen Quinn a “kick ass record”, Something Wicked will “burn you to the ground” (Vice/Noisey)!

 Steve Maloney • 2017